 This is an essential part of our management structure.
 Our detailed photographic inventories record the condition of a property at the start of a tenancy and are used to compare its condition at the end.
 Any defects are recorded and the condition noted.
 Tenants are asked to confirm the condition at the start and if there are any discrepancies when the tenant has left, they can be identified and used as a basis for quantifying the cost of repair if needs be.
 Any dispute over the deposit would fail without adequate proof and our robust inventories are invaluable in providing the evidence required.
 The cost is included within our service but we do make an extra charge for properties which are fully furnished.

 You will continue to be responsible for insuring the building and if you have a mortgage, your lender will insist on adequate insurance being in place.
 It is also worth investigating taking out ‘Landlords Insurance’ from a specialist provider such as ‘Homelet’.
 This sort of cover can also include rent guarantee insurance which will provide cover against unpaid rent.
-Your tenants should consider insuring their own possessions and we always ask that they take out Tenants Insurance which will also cover them for accidental damage to landlords contents and fittings.
+Your Tenant should consider Tenants insurance, for their own Possessions and accidental damage to landlord’s contents and fittings.

 These days the law allows much better protection for landlords seeking to recover possession.
 The days of being stuck with a ‘sitting tenant’ for years have mostly disappeared (with a few exceptions where a long term tenant is still protected!).
 It is essential to use a suitable modern tenancy agreement.
 It is however true that sometimes it is difficult to get rid of unwilling tenants and it is essential in these cases to have issued the correct documentation and start the legal process at the appropriate time.